egeminiani/blogdown-egeminiani/content/authors/elena/_index.md

 title: Elena Geminiani
 ---

 <br> <div style="text-align: justify"> Hello!
-I am a postdoc in Statistics at the University of Bologna.
-I am enthusiastic about doing anything at the intersection between statistical methodology and computational science.
-My research interests include multivariate analysis, dimension reduction, text analysis, and optimization.
-I have spent research periods abroad at the London School of Economics, University College London, KU Leuven, and University of Glasgow (double BSc degree).
-I am a teaching tutor in three undergraduate and postgraduate courses. </div>
+I am a business analytics and data science professional at ICONSULTING.
+I am a Statistics PhD, and a former researcher in statistics and psychometrics, with experience at several universities including London School of Economics, University College London, KU Leuven, and University of Glasgow.
+I am enthusiastic about anything at the intersection between statistics and computational science, particularly predictive modelling, multivariate and latent variable models, and dimension reduction.  </div>